 top of page

-Sunday Services at 10 AM.
+Our weekly Sunday service is at 10 AM.

 The 10:00 AM service is generally followed by 'Coffee Hour' in Willard Hall beneath the sanctuary.